Help to Buy: ISA

 2. Can Bank of Scotland change the interest rate?

-As this account pays a variable rate of interest the rate can change over time.
-For example we might review the interest rate if the Bank of England bank rate changes.
+Yes.
+As this account pays a variable rate of interest it can change over time.
 We’ll always let you know of any planned changes to the rate.
-Our terms and conditions explain when and how we do this.
+Our terms and conditions (PDF) explain when and how we do this.
+For example we might review the interest rate if the Bank of England base rate changes.

 3. What might the future balance be?